madereddy/noisy/README.md

 `docker run -it madereddy/noisy --config config.json`

-OR use a compose file inside a docker-compose.yml or portainer stack
+2. Use a compose file inside a docker-compose.yml or portainer stack

 ````````````
 version: "2"